-Risks related to investments in convertible securities
+Risks related to investments in convertible bonds

-Convertible bonds are corporate bonds with an option that allows an investor to convert the bond into shares at a given price at specified times during the life of the convertible bond.
+"Convertible Bonds" are corporate bonds with an option that allows an investor to convert the bond into shares at a given price at specified times during the life of the convertible bond.
 This exposure to equity movements can lead to more volatility than could be expected from a comparable conventional corporate bond.

-Investments in convertible bonds are subject to the same interest rate, credit and prepayment risks associated with comparable conventional corporate bonds.
+Investments in Convertible Bonds are subject to the same interest rate, credit and prepayment risks associated with comparable conventional corporate bonds.
 Price changes in fixed-interest securities are influenced significantly by interest rate developments in the capital markets, which in turn are influenced by macro-economic factors.
-The values of convertible securities also may be affected by changes in the credit rating, liquidity or financial condition of the issuer.
+The values of convertible bonds also may be affected by changes in the credit rating, liquidity or financial condition of the issuer.
 A Sub-Fund may also be exposed to the credit and insolvency risks of the issuers of the securities.

-Risks related to investments in commodities (including commodities indices)
+Risks related to investments in contingent Convertible Bonds